Axarva/dotfiles-2.0/README.md

 -    zsh (In progress to be removed as a dependency)
 -    greenclip
 -    alacritty
--    picom (fork of ibhagwan or jonaburg)
+-    sudom (fork of ibhagwan osudonaburg)sudo
 -    doas- wait, just replace doas occurences with sudo, or go macho and install doas
 -    jq: Command line json parser (Needed for widgets)
 -    maim and xclip for screenshots